 - Clarifying the roles of parents, as well as educators, related to special education services;

-- Acting as a neutral and confidential sounding board to explore options for resolving special education related disagreements;
+- Acting as a neutral sounding board to explore options for resolving special education related disagreements;

 - Advising parents and educators about communication strategies that help to support a team approach to a student's educational program;

 - Explaining the options available to formally resolve a special education disagreement or complaint;

 - Advocating for a fair process;